omatamix/session-lock/README.md

 The session fingerprint system is enabled by default using the connecting users IP and user agent.
 In your session config, you would put this to disable or enable a validator which is the IP or user agent.
 From the example below, set the array values to either true or false to disable and enable them.

+> When using the session fingerprint the session key `session_fingerprint` is reserved.

 ```php
 $sessionConifg = [
     'fingerprint_validators' => [